Livestock : article

 Excerpted from the Environmental Impact of Missouri Crop Production report

-Missouri 4-H livestock judging team in top 10 at Western National Roundup
+Missouri 4-H livestock judging team places 6th at Western National Roundup, earning top individual and team honors.

 COLUMBIA, Mo. – University of Missouri Extension, Missouri Dairy Association and Multimin USA will hold the 2018 Missouri Dairy Profit Seminar at five locations throughout the state Feb.
 19-23, said MU Extension veterinarian Scott Poock.